Documents relating to the negotiation of the CPTPP including Cabinet papers, statements, OIA releases and other documents are available.

 |9(2)(j)||to avoid prejudice to negotiations|

-Officials provided advice to the Foreign Affairs Defence and Trade Committee.
-In the interests of transparency the full text of this advice is linked below
+Officials provided advice to the Foreign Affairs Defence and Trade Committee during the Parlimentary process around CPTPP's ratification.

 - Opening Statement to the Foreign Affairs Defence and Trade Committee: The National Interest Analysis for CPTPP. (external link)

 - Initial Briefing for the Foreign Affairs Defence and Trade Committee. (external link)